azulverdosa/mern_exercise_tracker/README.md

 ### Run Locally

 1. Clone repo locally
+2. Change into API folder
-2. Run `npm install` in your bash/command line in the main project folder
+3. Run `npm install` in your bash/command line
+4. Change into UI folder
-3. Run `npm start` in your bash/command line in the UI folder
+5. Run `npm install` in your bash/command line
+6. In the API folder, run `npm run dev` in your bash/command line
-4. Open [http://localhost:4040](http://localhost:4040) to view it in the browser.
+7. Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
-5. Run `npm run dev` in your bash/command line in the API folder
+8. In the UI folder, run `npm start` in your bash/command line
-6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+9. Open [http://localhost:3000](http://localhost:3000) to view it n the browser.

 ### Available Commands